 September 2015 marked the implementation of the new National Curriculum for all children in Year One and Year Two.
-Details of each year group's themes are available in the PDF documents below.

 The curriculum is designed to provide: